christasich/tidal_flat/README.md

 ## Usage

 *This section is also included as a notebook under the [example](example/) directory.*

+*Before starting, ensure that your working directory is set to the root of the cloned repository.*

 Import pandas (to load the data) and the tidal_flat module.